Tax Investigation

 Support you need

-Her Majesty’s Revenue and Customs (HMRC) are a mighty formidable authority, with government demands it’s throwing more and more resources into enquires and its now becoming more proactive with campaigns and targeted trades and professions.
+His Majesty’s Revenue and Customs (HMRC) are a mighty formidable authority; with Government demands, it’s throwing more and more resources into enquiries, and it’s now becoming more proactive with campaigns and targeted trades and professions.

-A tax investigation can take on many forms.
+An enquiry can take many forms.
 It could be a local tax office aspect enquiry looking at just one part of your tax return, or it could also mean potential criminal prosecutions.
-Inspectors are gaining more and more formal powers too.
-The impact on you or your business can be large and time consuming.
+Inspectors are gaining more and more formal powers, too.
+The impact on you or your business can be significant and time-consuming.

-Getting help at an early stage can make all difference.
-Of course we can help at any stage, but our job is always easiest if you call us before you enter any correspondence and before you’ve attended a meeting with the inspector.
+Getting help at an early stage can make all the difference.
+Of course, we can help at any stage, but our job is always most straightforward if you call us before you enter any correspondence and before you’ve attended a meeting with the inspector.

 What powers do HMRC officials have to obtain information from me?

-The Taxes Management Act says that, for the purpose of enquiring into a tax return, a HMRC officer may require the taxpayer to produce such documents as are in the taxpayer’s possession or power, and which may reasonably be required to determine whether the return is incorrect or incomplete.
-If you do not posses such documents that are required, and it is not in your power to obtain them, you cannot be required to produce them.
+The Taxes Management Act 1970 says that, for the purpose of enquiring into a tax return, an HMRC officer may require the taxpayer to produce such documents as are in the taxpayer’s possession or power and which may reasonably be required to determine whether the return is incorrect or incomplete.
+If you do not possess the required documents and it is not in your power to obtain them, you cannot be required to produce them.

-Note that in certain circumstances, it can be a criminal offence to destroy documents which may be required by HMRC in a tax investigation.
-In criminal investigations, HMRC may obtain a search warrant to enter your home and your business premises to obtain such information.
+Note that in certain circumstances, destroying documents can be a criminal offence, which HMRC may require in a tax investigation.
+In criminal investigations, HMRC may obtain a search warrant to enter your home and business premises to obtain such information.

-HMRC also has a specific power to oblige third parties (such as accountants, banks etc) to produce documents which are in their possession or power and which “in the inspector’s reasonable opinion” may contain information relevant to the tax liabilities under investigation.
-Normally inspectors are able to obtain information about a specific person under investigation
+HMRC also has the specific power to oblige third parties (such as accountants, banks, etc.) to produce documents in their possession or power that “in the inspector’s reasonable opinion” may contain information relevant to the tax liabilities under investigation.
+Usually, inspectors are able to obtain information about a specific person under investigation.

 Can I be prosecuted?